eltontay/Telegram-Bot-Circle-Programmable-Wallet/README.md

 # Telegram Circle Wallet Bot

 A Telegram bot that creates and manages developer-controlled wallets using Circle's SDK.
-This bot allows users to create SCA (Smart Contract Account) wallets on various networks and check their ETH and USDC balances.
+This bot allows users to create SCA (Smart Contract Account) wallets on various networks and check their USDC balances.

 <img width="678" alt="telegram_bot" src="./data/telegram_bot.png">